 If you have questions about this work of art or the MFAH Online Collection please contact us.

-French artist, possibly French, active in Rome
+Unknown artist, possibly French, active in Rome

 Saint Paul Writing His Epistles